RPGroup-PBoC/human_impacts/README.md

 > :warning: An example data file has been added to `flora_fauna/` if you want to
 > learn by example how to manage this repository.

+The general layout of this repository follows the [ReproducibleResearch](https://github.com/gchure/reproducible_research) template.
+All primary data are stored in the `data` directory of the root folder.
+Data sources are categorized into a primary type of human and Earth-system interaction (such as land use, agriculture, water use, etc).
+These categorizations all all preliminary and subject to change.

-The bare bones of the repository is already in place.
-Within each folder, you will find a `README.md` file explaining the purpose of the folder and other information that will help you manage the repository.
+Within each folder, you
+will find a `README.md` file explaining the purpose of the folder and other information that will help you manage the repository.
 The structure of this repository is very much in its infancy and may change!
 Keep track of this